NSO-developer/nso-gitbook/resources/man/ncsc.1.md

 ### Misc options

+`--extract-yang-source` \<Dir\> \<FxsFile\>...
+> Extract the included YANG source from the fxs file to the specified
+> directory.
+The YANG source must not have been stripped from the fxs
+> file using `--strip-yang-source`, and the fxs file must not have
+> been compiled with `--no-yang-source`.

+`--attach-yang-source` \<Dir\> \<FxsFile\>...
+> Attach YANG source from the specified directory to the fxs file.
+The
+> fxs file must have had its YANG source stripped using
+> `--strip-yang-source` or must not have been compiled with
+> `--no-yang-source`.
+Additionally, the directory must include all
+> required YANG source files for the fxs file.

 `--strip-yang-source` \<FxsFile\>
 > Removes included YANG source from the fxs file.
 This makes the file
 > smaller, but it means that the YANG module and submodules cannot be